Mastertomspirit/DataSync/README.md

 `weekly`
 `monthly`

-The automatic background job is not supported on MacOS
+The automatic background job is not supported on MacOS yet

+### Build:

+* To build the app with runtime for a specify platform, run Maven on this platform with `mvn clean compile jlink:jlink verify`

+* To use only the jar, java version 16 is required.
+Run `mvn package`